Masahigo/blog/source/_posts/new-beginnings.md

 ##### Git submodules

 If you are referring to Git submodules in your main repo those are not checked out by default in Google Cloud Build.
-To get around this you can specify one additional build step using the [git builder](https://github.com/GoogleCloudPlatform/cloud-builders/tree/master/git):
+To get around this you can specify one additional build step in the beginning of the pipeline using the [git builder](https://github.com/GoogleCloudPlatform/cloud-builders/tree/master/git):

 {% include_code Google cloud build config - include git submodules step lang:yaml build-step-include-submodules.yaml %}